choeffer/360pibot/docs/install.rst

 Hotspot and remote access
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-An important step which improves programming the Raspberry Pi is to make it remotely accessable.
+An important step which improves programming/controlling the Raspberry Pi is to make it remotely accessable.
 This can be done by connecting the Raspberry Pi to a WLAN network or by enabling a hotspot on it, see pi_hotspot_ .
 This is recommended before using it.
-Setting up a hotspot will not be covered here, because the official documentation is good and is updated regularly to match the latest Raspbian changes.
+Setting up a hotspot will not be covered here, because the official documentation is good and updated regularly to match the latest Raspbian changes.

 Also make yourself familiar with using VNC_ or using remote_pin_ .
-Latter will again drastically improve the use of the modules, because e.g. IDEs can be used, the robot can freely move around and so on.
+Latter will again drastically improve the use of the modules, because then all programming/controlling can be done on a laptop/computer inlcuding using an IDE, having much more system ressources and so on.
 The latter option is shortly described.

 After enabling a hotspot on the Raspberry Pi and beeing connected with your laptop/computer, the following steps are needed to remote control the